fabkrum/web-performance-resources/crux-page-data.md

 3. Origin = all pages of the website aggregated (see [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/))

+If you follow the steps in this document you will get a Google Sheet with the CrUX data for your page:

 ## CrUX API - What data do I get?

 The CrUX API is updated daily (between 8 am and 10 am in Europe).